Please note: Regulations for the 2021-22 season are subject to change in response to the ongoing COVID-19 pandemic.

 ICR 3.4.1 Championship

-ICR 220.127.116.11 At the conclusion of the leagues, there shall be a Super 8s Championship Final event.
+ICR 184.108.40.206 At the conclusion of the leagues, there shall be a Super 8s Championship Final event.
 This shall comprise of all league winning 1st teams, plus the best performing 1st teams finishing as runners-up until a full draw of eight teams is achieved.
-The best performing runners-up shall be determined by Net Run Rate (NRR).
+If this does not produce a full draw of eight teams, then the best performing 1st teams finishing in 3rd place and so on shall be added until a full draw is achieved.
+The best performing teams shall be determined by Net Run Rate (NRR).

 ICR 4 Team selection and team sheets